hydrobricks/hydrobricks-doc/doc/calibration.rst

 The calibration and sensitivity analyses are performed by the `SPOTPY package <https://spotpy.readthedocs.io/en/latest/>`_.
-The links to SPOTPY are provided with hydrobricks so that it can be used directly.
+The links to SPOTPY are provided by hydrobricks so that it can be used directly.

-As we might not want all parameters to be calibrated, those that can change have to be specified in the ``parameters`` instance (see :ref:`parameters <parameters>`):
+As we might not want to calibrate all parameters, those that can change have to be specified in the ``parameters`` instance (see :ref:`parameters <parameters>`):

 .. code-block:: python